 If you have furnished PAN with the bank, TDS will be deducted at 10%.
 Otherwise, the bank will deduct TDS at 20%.
 Please understand TDS has no relation to your marginal income tax rate (income tax slab).

 There is an interesting aspect about TDS.
-Banks pay interest on the balance net of TDS.
+The banks pay interest on the balance net of TDS.
 Therefore, TDS reduces the effect of compounding, at least to some extent.

 Let’s suppose you make an FD for Rs 10 lacs at 10% p.a. (compounded annually) for 5 years.
-Rate of TDS is 10%.
-Impact of education cess has been considered in these examples.
+The rate of TDS is 10%.
+The Impact of education cess has been considered in these examples.

 If you were living in a tax-free world, you would receive Rs 16.1 lacs at the 5 years.
 You are not that lucky.

 The lowest tax bracket has now been reduced from 10% to 5%.
 The tables below show calculations with 10% as the lowest rate.